Twaddler01/vsim/README.md

 (08-01-2024)

 * Added more visual enhancements.
 * Added a few working goals for progression.
-Needs modifications for 'sub' goals and for completion of parts, if required.
 * Cleaned up old code.

 (07-29-2024)